netdata/learn/docs/cloud/insights/metric-correlations.md

 ### Aggregation

-Behind the scenes Netdata will aggregate the raw data as needed such that arbitrary window lengths can be selected for MC.
-By default Netdata will just `Average` raw data when needed as part of pre-processing.
+Behind the scenes, Netdata will aggregate the raw data as needed such that arbitrary window lengths can be selected for MC.
+By default, Netdata will just `Average` raw data when needed as part of pre-processing.
 However other aggregations like `Median`, `Min`, `Max`, `Stddev` are also possible.

 ### Data